 Your new arrival will bring exciting changes to your family and maybe a few questions as well.
 Here are a few questions both first-time and more experienced parents may have about the hospital and the child-birthing experience.

 Where can I get advice before my baby is born?

 The Expectant Parents Organization (EPO) offers classes on basic birth preparation, breastfeeding, care of your newborn and other topics.
 You can attend individual or group classes to help you prepare for the birth of your new baby.
-You can also schedule a tour of Sparrow's Obstetric Services and Mother Baby Center by calling the EPO office at 517.337.7365 or by sending them an email at firstname.lastname@example.org.
+You can schedule a tour of Sparrow's Obstetric Services and Mother Baby Center by calling signing up online here.
+If you have any questions, please call Volunteer Services at 517.364.3606, option 1.

 What should I bring to the hospital?

 - Don’t forget an infant car seat!
 Click here for videos and resources on car seat installation.